Tech and Trends

 Embracing new modes to automate processes and mitigate risks.

-The digitization of trade documents will open the floodgates for trade financing, especially in open account trades.
+The digitization of trade documents will open the floodgates for trade finance, especially in open account trades.
 One can expect newer sources of liquidity, increased competition, and reduced cost of borrowing.
 The digital promissory notes and bills of exchange will facilitate the financing of SMEs.
 Smart contracts can automate payment processes, promote faster settlement, and improve liquidity management for both buyers and sellers.
 Moreover, digitization will allow lenders to underwrite better and manage risks more efficiently.
 Digital identities will enable faster onboarding of SMEs into the global trade ecosystem.

 The Future of Global Trade